Marijuana Laws in New York:

 Using Marijuana in New York

-New York State has medical marijuana laws that allow patients to use derivatives of the drug for relief purposes.
+New York State allows recreational use, but it also has medical marijuana laws that allow patients to use derivatives of the drug for relief purposes.
 The following are qualifying conditions approved in New York for medical cannabis:

 • Parkinson’s disease